Bruno Zebie: International career

 Zebie has been called up to camps for Canada at the under-18 and under-20 level.
 In 2013, he took part in the L'Alcúdia International Football Tournament as an under-18 Canada team finished fourth in the annual under-20 tournament.

+Coaching career

+Zebie joined the coaching staff for his alma mater, the University of Alberta, in 2022.

 Personal life

 Zebie's elder brother Allan was also a professional soccer player.